Ireland won’t be ‘loophole’ for other countries’ migration issues – Harris

 Ms O’Neill was speaking at a launch of the party’s local, European and Limerick mayoral election campaign in Dublin.

-Sinn Fein leader Mary Lou McDonald, who was also at the event, argued that cross-border migration means Ireland should reject a newly-revealed overhaul of EU laws on migration and asylum.
+Sinn Fein leader Mary Lou McDonald, who was also at the event, said cross-border migration means Ireland should reject a newly revealed overhaul of EU laws on migration and asylum.

-“We now hear that the Government has plans to address the issue of those who have claimed asylum in Britain and who then move on to the island of Ireland,” Ms McDonald said on Sunday.

-“We want to see what those plans are.
-Clearly, there has to be an efficient way of managing all of this.

-“So, ordinary life has to go on as normal.
-And then we need a plan that is resourced and delivered to deal with this issue.

-“I hear that they are saying that they will now have accelerated procedures for people who are making a claim.
-I think that would be very welcome but I’m conscious also we’ve heard commitments like this before and they haven’t been delivered on.”

-Asked about plans to overhaul the EU’s migration system, Ms McDonald said: “I think the turn of events and the specific set of circumstances that we have to deal with on the island of Ireland actually argue against signing up to the EU migration pact lock, stop and barrel.
+“I think the turn of events and the specific set of circumstances that we have to deal with on the island of Ireland actually argue against signing up to the EU migration pact lock, stock and barrel.

 “Unlike other European jurisdictions, we have to deal with our next-door neighbour of Britain and we have to have the flexibility and the capacity to manage that.”